 Communicate schedule needs to the director and stage manager

-Collaborate with other instructors to write student congratulatory cards
+Collaborate with other instructors to write student/intern congratulatory cards

 Participate actively in strike

-Following final performances, fill out post-camp feedback survey
+Following final performance, fill out post-camp feedback survey

 Attend post-mortem discussion